TUPE - remedies for breaches of the regulations

 If a representative complains to an employment tribunal that an employer has not given information about action proposed by a prospective new employer, and if the employer wishes to show that it was "not reasonably practicable" to give that information because the new employer failed to hand over the necessary information at the right time, the employer must tell the new employer that they intend to give that reason for non-compliance.
 The effect of this will be to make the new employer a party to the tribunal proceedings.

-The tribunal will send a copy of the completed form to a conciliation officer of the Advisory, Conciliation and Arbitration Service (ACAS), who will try to promote a settlement of the complaint without a tribunal hearing.
+The Advisory, Conciliation and Arbitration Service (ACAS), who will try to promote a settlement of the complaint without a tribunal hearing.

 The services of a conciliation officer will also be available in the absence of a formal complaint, if the employee or either employer requests them.
 In such a case the employee or employer can get in touch with a conciliation officer through an office of ACAS.
 Information given to conciliation officers in the course of their duties will be treated as confidential.
 It may not be divulged to the tribunal without the consent of the person who gave it.